icure/medtech-docs/sdks/tutorial/index.md

 :::info

-To call those services, you always have to fully [initialize your MedTechApi](#init-your-medtech-api) and init [your user cryptography](#init-user-cryptography)
+To call these services, you always have to fully [initialize your MedTechApi](#init-your-medtech-api) and init [your user cryptography](#init-user-cryptography)

 :::

-Whenever you create a new patient (or any other type of entity) iCure will automatically generate and assign an UUID to it.
+Whenever you create a new patient (or any other type of entity) iCure will automatically generate and assign a UUID to it.
 You will need this id to retrieve the information of your patient later.

 ## Get your newly created Patient information